-The sonar should be mounted with the transmitter element on the top.
-The transmit and receive elements are internally angled down at 10° which should be taken into account when mounting the Sonar.
+The sonar should be mounted with the receiver element on the top.
+The transmit and receive elements are arranged such that they are angled at \pm 10° about the horizontal axis which should be taken into account when mounting the Sonar.